 ILS-Z 505 Evaluation of Resources and Services (3 cr.)
+P: 9 credit hours for the MLS program.
 Examines the applied evaluation of library resources and services, including collections, document delivery, technical services, reference services, and overall library performance.
 Emphasis is placed on the available methods and methodological issues.
 The checklist method, availability studies, document delivery tests, use studies, applied bibliometrics, and the use of automation are covered.

 ILS-Z 506 Introduction to Research (3 cr.)
-P: ILS-Z 401, Z 501 and Z 510 (MLS); ILS-Z 510 and 6 ILS graduate credit hours (MIS).
+P: 9 credit hours for the MLS program.
 The research process, including concepts, design, conduct, and evaluation.
 Principles and characteristics of approaches and methodologies relevant to research in the field.
 Examples of data sources and introduction to methods of statistical description and analysis; ethical issues.